michaelhyi/distributed-message-queue/README.md

 DMQP uses TCP with persistent connections, leveraging keepalive to preserve resources only for active queue producers while maximizing throughput.
-DMQP also uses TLS encrpytion and a timeout of 30 seconds on each socket.
+DMQP also uses TLS encryption and a timeout of 30 seconds on each socket.

 ### Quick Start